-Metrics in the medium- and low-intensity sampling areas must be measured in a way that maximizes their comparability with the more intensively monitored subpopulations within each ecoregion.
-For example, data derived from CBM approaches need to be collected simultaneously with data derived from scientific monitoring approaches in medium and high-intensity monitored units to facilitate calibration of data derived from CBM where only low-intensity monitoring is possible.
+Metrics in the medium- and low-intensity sampling areas must be measured in a way that maximizes their comparability with the more intensively monitored subpopulations in each ecoregion.
+For example, data derived from CBM approaches need to be collected simultaneously with data derived from scientific monitoring approaches in medium and high-intensity monitored subpopulations to facilitate calibration of data derived from CBM in subpopulations where only low-intensity monitoring is possible.
 This calibration will allow development of parallel lines of evidence among subpopulations.
 Trends in monitoring elements at the ecoregion level can be estimated by extrapolation from reference, or high-intensity subpopulations, to medium- and low-intensity subpopulation areas, and by comparison to monitored metrics among subpopulations within the same ecoregion.
 Trends at the global level can be estimated by amalgamation of information from each ecoregion.
-Finally, we recommend that a high-intensity program also be developed in parts of the Convergent Sea Ice Ecoregion, which is predicted to be a future refugium for polar bears under current scenarios of climate warming (Durner et al. 2009).
-For further discussion, see Section 3.5.
+Finally, we recommend that a high-intensity program also be developed in parts of the Convergent Sea Ice Ecoregion, which is predicted to retain suitable polar bear habitat farther into the future than other geographic areas under current scenarios of climate warming (Durner et al. 2009).
+For further discussion, see Section "Designation of subpopulations in high-medium-low".